Rockyhubdev/TryBotX/README.md

 DEVICE_AUTH_SECRET=xxx
 ```

-You can generate the required deadside credentials using the built-in DeadsideAuthGenerator.exe.
+You can generate the required deadside credentials using the built-in DeviceAuthGenerator.exe.

 ---